Lakshika Kaushik

 The challenges that bring Indian families to a marital therapist include:

-In-laws conflict and joint family interference creating constant tension at home
+In-laws' conflict and joint family interference create constant tension at home

 Cross-cultural and inter-religious marriages where partners navigate fundamentally different values